 What you’re getting: Upland Cheeseburger

-With incredible pizzas (order the ‘nduja) and one of the best new cheeseburgers in town, Justin Smillie’s California-Italian restaurant is the lunch spot that every other neighborhood wished it had, but doesn’t (sucks to be you, every other neighborhood!).
+With incredible pizzas (order the ‘nduja) and one of the best cheeseburger splurges in town, Justin Smillie’s California-Italian restaurant is the lunch spot that every other neighborhood wished it had, but doesn’t (sucks to be you, every other neighborhood!).

-No need to trek down to Chinatown anymore: this Uptown newcomer twirls stretchy, pliant ribbons for build-your-own bowls smothered in stir-fry beef, cumin lamb, or spicy mutton soup.
+No need to trek down to Chinatown just for a quick lunch: This uptown favorite twirls stretchy, pliant ribbons for build-your-own bowls smothered in stir-fry beef, spicy cumin lamb, or ginger chicken soup.